abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

-That is interesting too. *State* pattern allows us to control entity's life cycle.
+That is interesting too. *State* pattern allows us to control an entity's life cycle.
 In the lifetime of an *Entity*, its state changes and the *State* pattern helps us to manage it.

 Let's take a look at its class diagram.

 ![state](/assets/images/article-image-10.gif)

-Imagine entity's state with this pattern.
+Imagine an entity's state with this pattern.
 Too many boilerplates must be implemented.
-Like the *Memento* pattern, using *State* pattern pollutes the *Domain Model* with objects that domain masters may not understand.
+Like the *Memento* pattern, using the *State* pattern pollutes the *Domain Model* with objects that domain masters may not understand.

-You may ask me "Are you telling us that *Gang of Four* were wrong?", of course not ,developers should use those patterns in the *infrastructure* which is excellent, but not in the *Domain Model*.
+You may ask me "Are you telling us that *Gang of Four* was wrong?", of course not, developers should use those patterns in the *infrastructure* which is excellent, but not in the *Domain Model*.